Board game development: Determine the Goal of the Game

 Determining the goal of the game is the time consuming part of the design process.
 This is a period of idea jotting or sketching.
 Any idea that sparks interest should be written down and considered.
 Nothing is too minor or major to be considered.
 This could include character types or names, actions, components, theme, rules, win conditions, complexity and many more.
 After a long gestation period, there should be a solid understanding of what a player is trying to accomplish and the general path they will take through the journey.

 This is a good time to start organizing these thoughts, memos and considerations into an outline.
 A great resource for a game design outline can be found here, on pages 2 through 4.
 This will help streamline these thoughts into a coherent flow from opening story and background through gameplay to the conclusion and win conditions.

 Flesh it out

 Allow time (this can be a long step) to come up with additional mechanics and gameplay.
 This includes a methodical analysis of the flow, probabilities, balance and mechanics.
 Track game time, how many times something happens, excitement level to be playing the game, and whatever else is necessary.
 Record any ideas that come to mind.

 Make a prototype

-This is where you make a playable version of your game.
-It will have all of the mechanics and pieces of your game, but it doesn't have to have perfectly shaped anything or be polished at all - this is just so that you can play test the game.
 This is a very fluid step where many things can change, even theme.
 Mechanics, characters, stats or anything can be added as well.